docker/docs/network/network-tutorial-overlay.md

 This series of tutorials deals with networking for swarm services.
-For networking with standalone containers, see [Networking with swarm services](network-tutorial-standalone.md).
+For networking with standalone containers, see [Networking with standalone containers](network-tutorial-standalone.md).
 If you need to learn more about Docker networking in general, see the [overview](index.md).

 This topic includes four different tutorials.
 You can run each of them on